LEARNAcademy/syllabus/README.md

 ## Unit One: Javascript Introduction

 This is our introduction to coding through the Javascript programming language.
-Here we will cover foundational concepts and data structures that will get us thinking in code.
+Here, we will cover foundational concepts and data structures that will get us thinking in code.

 1. [JavaScript Introduction](./javascript/intro.md)
 2. [JavaScript Conditionals](./javascript/conditionals.md)